 Posture is one of the most valuable points of education in terms of chiropractic and gaming.
-However, posture has been discussed at length here, and we will not be going into detail on this page.
+However, posture has been discussed at length on this page, and we will not be going into detail on this page.

-Combining everything described above—chiropractic adjustments, manual therapy techniques, and health & wellness education such as posture—a chiropractor is exceptionally well-versed in the cause & resolution of mechanical ailments in the human body.
+Combining everything described above—chiropractic adjustments, manual therapy techniques, and health and wellness education such as posture—a chiropractor is exceptionally well-versed in the cause and resolution of mechanical ailments in the human body.

-The vast majority of discomfort, pain, or injuries/ailments you will experience will result from an imbalance in your mechanics—perhaps your body position is poor or you’re using your muscles inappropriately (concentric vs. eccentric or agonist vs. antagonist imbalance).
+The vast majority of discomfort, pain, or injuries you will experience will result from an imbalance in your mechanics—perhaps your body position is poor or you’re using your muscles inappropriately (e.g., concentric vs. eccentric or agonist vs. antagonist imbalance).

 As chiropractic physicians, we specialize in mechanical (neuromusculoskeletal) conditions of the entire body.
-As a gamer, chiropractic care should be a regular part of your health & wellness program as we are the most well-rounded providers to effectively diagnose and treat the mechanical ailments experienced during gaming.
+For you as a gamer, chiropractic care should be a regular part of your health and wellness program as we are the most well-rounded providers to effectively diagnose and treat the mechanical ailments experienced during gaming.

-If you’re a tournament organizer or esports organization, you can have Esports Healthcare at your events providing all the services listed above.
+If you’re a tournament organizer or esports organization, you can have Esports Healthcare at your events providing all our company’s services.